15 B2B content marketing tips to elevate your inbound strategy

 Ask a room full of marketers about the relationship between account-based marketing (ABM) and inbound and you’ll likely be met with much head scratching, followed by a declaration that the two are somehow mutually exclusive.

-However, the idea that ABM and inbound are diametrically opposed is actually a common misconception.
+However, the idea that ABM and inbound are incompatible is actually a common misconception.
 In reality, the two schools of marketing share more similarities than they have differences and work well as extensions of each other.
 In the interest of busting a few myths, here’s how.

 Starting off simply, what is ABM?
 Sure, anyone with a stake in contemporary marketing has heard of it, but what does it involve?

-Adopting ABM makes real sense when your target is an enterprise because, unlike marketing to individuals, the ultimate purchaser is unlikely to do purchase research themselves—most are too busy, plus, as we all know, one of the perks of being the boss is ‘having a guy’ for that.
+Adopting ABM makes real sense when your target is an enterprise because, unlike marketing to individuals, the ultimate purchaser is unlikely to do purchase research themselves.
+Most execs are too busy, plus, as we all know, one of the perks of being the boss is ‘having a guy’ for that.

 This means they’re unlikely to find you through the usual channels like search and inbound, nor is traditional advertising’s broad-brush approach likely to get their attention.